LucianaGDManfredi/Python-Insights---Analyzing-Data-with-Python/README.md

 <img src="https://github.com/LucianaGDManfredi/imagens/blob/main/ligacoes_callcenter.png" alt="Grafico Calls" width="4400">
 <img src="https://github.com/LucianaGDManfredi/imagens/blob/main/pagamento_atraso.png" alt="Grafico Calls" width="4400">

-## :bulb: Conclusiom
+## :bulb: Conclusion

 ### Main Causes of Cancellations:

 1. Monthly payment method
 2. Payment delays over 20 days
-3. Call center calls exceeding 4 times
+3. Call centre calls exceeding 4 times

-If we remove call center calls that exceed 4 times and payment delays after 21 days from our database, our cancellation rate decreases from 56% to 18.4%.
+If we remove call centre calls that exceed 4 times and payment delays after 21 days from our database, our cancellation rate decreases from 56% to 18.4%.

 We can conclude that if we address the issues of customers within the first 4 calls and assist them with payment delays within the first 15 days, we can potentially reduce our cancellation rate about 38%.